tobiasHeinke/monostyle/README.md

 You can set a revision for internal, external and update.
 It can be colon separated or dash separated for the "change" syntax.
-When a side is kept empty e.g. ":ARG" it will default to BASE (your local copy) on the left and on the right to HEAD (the latest revision in the repository).
+When a side is kept empty e.g. ":ARG" it will default to BASE (your working copy) on the left and on the right to HEAD (the latest revision in the repository).
 External revision uses the "change" syntax for single arguments "ARG".